 - Hope For Minimal Abstract Art Part 1 - 7

 - A digital heptaptych by former artist/designer duo Miktor & Molf for which I did the technical realization.
 Every website is represented by one of the seven main rainbow colours.
 (Currently offline.)

 - An Internet/domain artwork from 2013 that continuously changes colour.
 The exact colours and intervals are random.
 The title is a portmanteau of Dutch words for randomness (willekeur) and colour (kleur).

-Some hexadecimal color codes show typographic similarities with words.
-Coincidentally, some of those words could be associated with the color that is represented by the code.
+Some hexadecimal colour codes show typographic similarities with words.
+Coincidentally, some of those words could be associated with the colour that is represented by the code.
 Here are some I like for said reasons:

 alexander to be converted to